mgechev/revive/RULES_DESCRIPTIONS.md

 ## unused-parameter

 _Description_: This rule warns on unused parameters.
 Functions or methods with unused parameters can be a symptom of an unfinished refactoring or a bug.

 _Configuration_: N/A

+## unused-receiver

+_Description_: This rule warns on unused method receivers.
+Methods with unused receivers can be a symptom of an unfinished refactoring or a bug.

+_Configuration_: N/A